banksalad/AXSnapshot/README.md

 ## Usage

 Accessibility User Experience is the sweetest spot for unit testing.
-And AXSnapshot makes it super easy to test just that.
+AXSnapshot makes it super easy to test just that.

 ```swift
 func testMyViewController() throws {